possiblyhamzah/spotify-playlist-downloader/README.md

 ```bash
 python3 download.py
 ```
-You'll find the songs in a folder in the directory mentioned.
+You'll find the songs in a folder in the directory that was given by the user.